Rebuilding Hope

 After learning about the origins of the foundation, he got in touch with Matt Logelin, and they shared stories.
 He says he is reading Matt’s book, but it has felt “too painful” to finish right now.For David, finding the Liz Logelin Foundation wasn’t just about money- it was a way to connect with others; a way to know that he wasn’t alone.

 Since then, David says he’s thought a lot about how to use the money in the most meaningful way possible to honor his wife.
 Time and time again, he has looked at his young daughters and tried to think of what would be best for them.
+He has even considered investing the money using some of the Best Investment Apps for UK Investors, hoping to grow it responsibly and secure a better future for his family.

 Finally, he realized that a meaningful project was right in front of him- he wants to use the money from the foundation to remodel the room his wife spent her last days in.
 Since her passing, he says that the family barely ever goes in the room, and when they do, it’s just to pass quickly through on their way outside.